awsdocs/aws-java-developer-guide/doc_source/basics-async.rst

 ============

-Asynchronous methods in the |sdk-java| return a :javase-ref:`Future <java/util/concurrent/Future>` object that will contain the results of the asynchronous operation... *in the future*.
+Asynchronous methods in the |sdk-java| return a :javase-ref:`Future <java/util/concurrent/Future>` object that will contain the results of the asynchronous operation *in the future*.
 You can periodically call the Future's :methodname:`isDone()` to check to see if the service has provided a response object yet.